neurodata/checklists/algorithm_properties.md

     1. if not, how much does it cost?
     2. if so, in what language(s)?
 4. does it have a reasonable license
+5. documentation
+    1. is it documented?
+    1. are there tutorials?
+    1. does anybody respond to issues?
+    1. is there a user community?

 ## Theoretical Properties